5G, IoT, AR, VR, smart devices, and new content platforms see telecommunications companies facing a data explosion.

 - Predictive analytics

-The software provides significant and deep insights about relationships and events that drive business decisions, changes and enhancements in business practices, and this all positively impacts profitability.
+The software provides significant and deep insights about relationships and events that drive business decisions, changes, and enhancements in business practices, and this all positively impacts profitability.

-Advanced analytics that becomes entrenched in the telecoms organization not only has the potential to increase telecoms quality of service and optimize the network and its performance, but also lowers operational costs.
+Advanced analytics that becomes entrenched in the telecoms organization not only has the potential to increase telecoms’ quality of service and optimize the network and its performance but also lowers operational costs.

-Real value comes from embedding actionable insights into staff KPIs.
+The real value comes from embedding actionable insights into staff KPIs.